Rashidun army: Horse

 Caliphate Arabian noble cavalry mostly rode the legendary purebred Arabian horse, by fact the quality breeding of horses were held so dearly by the early caliphates who integrated traditions of Islam with their military practice.
 The phenomenal speed, stamina, animal cognition, along with very well documented pedigrees quality even for modern era standard, caused the Rashidun leaders to initiate a formal programs to distinguish them from inferior hybrids with unknown pedigrees including horses recently captured from the defeated Byzantines and Persians.
 Long withstanding periods of Arabian nomadic society closeness with the horses also contributed to fertility of equestrian masters which produced best class horse breed in Arabia.
 This breed are known as a hot-blooded breed that are known for their competitiveness.
 Mounts quality was monitored carefully since the beginning of the caliphate.
 Ibn Hisham recorded in his chronicle the earliest mention of such effort were after the Siege series of Khaybar fotresses the Muslims acquired massive booties of horses.
 In response Muhammad personally instructed the separation between purebred Arabian and the hybrid-class steeds.

 This was practiced on a larger scale during the reign of caliph Umar.
-The caliph instructed Salman Ibn Rabi'ah al-Bahili to establish systematic military program to maintain the quality of caliphate mounts.
+The caliph instructed Salman ibn Rabi'a to establish systematic military program to maintain the quality of caliphate mounts.
 Salman enlisted most of the steeds within realm of caliphate to undergo such steps: